eternagame/EternaJS/README.md

   - https://nodejs.org/en/download/
 - Run `npm install` in the root directory of this repository

-## Using NX
+## Common commands

 This project is structured as an [Nx](https://nx.dev) monorepo to manage its components.
 Here are some common actions you might want to take

-### Generate a package

-To generate a new library, run `npx nx workspace-generator lib <package-name>`.
-To generate a new application, run `npx nx workspace-generator app <package-name>`.

-There are two types of packages - libraries and applications.
-Applications can be loaded directly by a browser via an html entry point once built.
-No other pacakge imports an application.
-Libraries are shareable across libraries and applications.

 ### Development server

-Run `npx nx serve <app-name>` to run a dev server for a given app.
+Run `npm start <app-name>` to run a dev server for a given app.

-> Ex: `npx nx serve my-app`
+> Ex: `npm start my-app`

 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ### Build

-Run `npx nx build <app-name>` to build an app.
+Run `npm run build <package-name>` to build an app.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Running linting and formatting

+Run `npm run lint <package-name>` to run linting for a package via [ESLint](https://eslint.org/).

+Run `npm run affected:lint` to lint files in packages affected by a change.

+Run `npm run format` to format files via [Prettier](https://prettier.io/)

 ### Running unit tests

-Run `npx nx test <package-name>` to execute the unit tests for a package via [Jest](https://jestjs.io).
+Run `npm test <package-name>` to execute the unit tests for a package via [Jest](https://jestjs.io).

-Run `npx nx affected:test` to execute the unit tests affected by a change.
+Run `npm run affected:test` to execute the unit tests affected by a change.

 ### Running end-to-end tests

-Run `npx nx e2e <package-name>` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `npm run e2e <package-name>` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

-Run `npx nx affected:e2e` to execute the end-to-end tests affected by a change.
+Run `npm run affected:e2e` to execute the end-to-end tests affected by a change.

+### Generate a package

+To generate a new library, run `npm run workspace-generator lib <package-name>`.
+To generate a new application, run `npm run workspace-generator app <package-name>`.

+There are two types of packages - libraries and applications.
+Applications can be loaded directly by a browser via an html entry point once built.
+No other pacakge imports an application.
+Libraries are shareable across libraries and applications.

 ## Setting up new test puzzles